e2rabi/IShop/README.md

 # Infrastructure module :
 A folder contains the deployment files for all microservices using :
 - K8s deployments,services,ingress
+- Liveness and Readiness probes using Springboot actuator health api
 - Docker compose
 - Helm charts
 <br><br>